New Times, New Tactics: Build Loyalty Post-Pandemic

 It’s fair to say that the pandemic changed many Americans’ daily behaviors (hand sanitizer and home schooling, anyone?)

 Beyond these initial “how do we stay safe?” shifts, multiple research studies confirm that consumers have adopted significantly different behaviors over the past several months — particularly when it comes to making a purchase.
+And part of this big challenge is how to build loyalty post-pandemic successfully.
 Data from global consulting giant McKinsey, for example, shows that 75 percent of U.S. consumers changed their shopping behavior due to the pandemic:

 Research of global consumers by EY takes it one step further, finding that half of consumers worldwide expect their lives to change significantly in the long term.
-EY’s research also identified five behavioral drivers that should be of significant interest to brand marketers:
+EY’s research also identified five behavioral drivers that should be of significant interest to brand marketers to build loyalty post-pandemic:

 Whether these behavioral shifts were driven by supply chain disruption, convenience or simply uncertainty, it appears they may be here to stay.
 For example, the majority of spending categories experienced 10%+ growth in online shopping.
 As brick & mortar stores have reopened, 83% of consumers intend to shop online the same amount or more.